 WARNING This kit definitely contains dangerous things.
 The flexNT transponder has not been tested or certified by any regulatory agency for implantation or use inside the human body.
 Use of this device is strictly at your own risk.

-The flexNT is a flexible biopolymer treated inlay carrying the NTAG216 chip (the same chip as the xNT), which is approximately 8mm wide by 22mm long.
+The flexNT is a flexible biopolymer treated inlay approximately 8mm wide by 22mm long carrying the NTAG216 chip.
+The flexNT has the same chip as the xNT, however the flexNT offers many times the readability, range, and performance of the xNT.
 These devices are small-batch manufactured by hand in our lab, so not every flexNT will be uniform size.
 They are shipped in small sealed plastic tubes with chlorhexidine solution.
 Installation notes for your body modification or medical professional are as follows;

 – Do not install under any gripping surface (e.g. no palm side installations)